 Fill in the sections of the research plan where applicable and according the practices of your own discipline.

 1.1.
-Significance of the research project in relation to current knowledge, premise underpinning the research:
+Significance of the research project in relation to current knowledge and the research-based starting points:

-- How the project is linked to previous international and/or national research (state of the art).
+- How the project and the methods used are linked to previous international and/or national research (state of the art)

 1.2.
 Research questions and/or hypotheses